Nero3ooo/intrusion-prevention-mosaik-power-grid/README.md

 - **AUTHORS.txt**: Attributions
 - **attack-tool** : The attack tool

+# Important
+There are different configurations which have to be set to start the attack-tool.
+For more information see [deployment/README](ids/deployment/README.md).

 # License
 Individual Licenses for the different parts can be found in the respective directories.